altruios/namshubettulpa/public/namshubettuple/the-plan.md

 *She looked out the window*
 ~It was void - filled with bright light~
-~In the distance she saw shadows - the same shadows behind her~ 'M::I am looking through his... my eyes, not... my eyes here...'
-"M::Hey - can you walk over here: when you get the chance."
+~In the distance she saw shadows - the same shadows behind her~ 'M::Hey - can you walk over here: when you get the chance.'
 *Rossin, in her body, nodded at her*
 "R::Do you want to stay here Felix, and help us?"
 *Felix looked around*